sawyerf/Boot2Root/writeup1.md

 - On peut se connecter au FTP grace a ces login
 - On recupere les fichiers
 - On remarque que le fichier fun est une archive de plusieurs fichiers donc on le decompresse avec `tar -xf fun`

+README
+- Complete this little challenge and use the result as password for user 'laurie' to login in ssh